Bernard Maybeck: Career

+Maybeck's visions for communities in the East Bay were also a conscientious counterpoint to across the bay where in San Francisco city planning was much more conventional, forced, and regimented into expansive grids of streets.
+Its grids, imposed in places on very steep grades, resulted in extremely steep streets, sidewalks, and urban transitions, some of which were almost comically so.
 He also developed a comprehensive town plan for the company town of Brookings, Oregon, a clubhouse at the Bohemian Grove, and many of the buildings on the campus of Principia College in Elsah, Illinois.

+Personal life

-A lifetime fascination with drama and the theatre can be seen in much of Maybeck's work.
-In his spare time, he was known to create costumes, and also designed sets for the amateur productions at Berkeley's Hillside Club.
+A lifelong fascination with drama and the theater is evident in much of Maybeck's work.
+In his spare time, he was known to create costumes and also design sets for the amateur productions at the Hillside Club.

-Bernard Maybeck died in 1957 and is buried in the Mountain View Cemetery in Oakland, California.
+Bernard Maybeck died on October 3, 1957, aged 95, and is buried in the Mountain View Cemetery in Oakland, California.